LOST-STATS/lost-stats.github.io/Machine_Learning/decision_trees.md

 # Load packages
 # install.packages("pacman") ## already installed
 library(pacman)
-p_load(rpart,rpart.plot,caret,rattle)
+p_load(rpart, rpart.plot, caret, rattle)
 # We will utilize data regarding passengers on their survival.
 We have multiple pieces of information on every passenger, including passenger age, sex, cabin number, and class.

 # Our goal is to build a decision tree that can predict whether or not passengers survived the wreck, making it a classification tree.
 These same methodologies can be used and applied to a regression tree framework.